-Todd Vallee is the official Flat Track Canada announcer and has been announcing motorsport events for over a decade.
+Todd Vallee is the voice of Flat Track Canada and has been announcing motorsport events for over a decade.
 He has written for Inside Motorcycles for 12 years with roughly 120 articles combined in print and online.
-Happily married for 30 years, Todd is also a proud father of two, and soon-to-be first time grandpa.
+Happily married for 30 years, Todd is also a father of two, and very proud first time grandpa.
 Off the track, you can catch Todd riding his Suzuki SV650, watching racing or hockey, or travelling to a new destination.

 After taking the victory there last season, Tyler Seguin was hoping to make it two in a row at the Flat Track Canada season finale at Humberstone Speedway.
 The script went according to plan, and in a repeat of last year, Seguin proved to be the master of Humberstone, taking not only the victory but securing his first Open Expert Championship as well.